 Peel and chop four large fresh carrots.
 Or use a bunch of runts left over in the refrigerator like these.

 Wash and cut 2-3 zucchinis, but leave the skin on.
 Growing up I studiously avoided zucchini any moment that we were not actually forced to consume it, but now … now there must be a sachet of zucchini in my house at all times.
-I would never have believed you had you told me it would become indispensable (or that I would voluntarily grow it).

 Add a couple of turnips (although these might actually be rutabagas(?).
 I know, right?
 Who has ever actually cooked a rutabaga before?
 Or a turnip for that matter?
 And now you know what to do with them.